sim2126/Zeotap-Data-Science-Assignment/README.md

 # Zeotap-Data-Science-Assignment
-This is the assignment of Zeotap for Data Science Internship
+This is the assignment of Zeotap for Data Science Internship.
+All the required files for evaluation have been uploaded